 Quite often people will shy away from objective loading of the discs in the lower back, opting for body weight only or nominal weights.
 Failing to recognise that “life” will often require the lifting and moving of a 20kg holiday suitcase, a heavy sofa or overgrown plant pot.
 All significantly heavier than the 10lb kettlebell that you might consider is “enough for me”.

-Heal your lumbar disc for the long term
+Heal your herniated disc for the long term

 By continuing to SLOWLY challenge yourself with more load on choice exercises you can help the remodelling process that’s taking place in your spine.
 Rebuilding the tissues, to be stronger than they were before!
 This is the secret – it’s not sexy, it’s not quick, but it is simple!
 And we’re here to help you each step of the way to get your discs Back In Shape!